Maryland vs. Virginia Tech Pinstripe Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 - The combined points per game average of the two teams, 52.1, is 2.9 points fewer than Wednesday's over/under.

-- This contest's over/under is 0.3 points fewer than the 55.3 these two squads combine to give up per game in 2021.
+- This contest's total is 0.3 points fewer than the 55.3 these two squads combine to give up per game in 2021.

 - The Terrapins and their opponents have scored an average of 57.6 points per game in 2021, 2.6 more than Wednesday's total.

-- The 53.7 PPG average total in Hokies games this season is 1.3 points fewer than this game's over/under.
+- In 2021, games involving the Hokies have averaged a total of 53.7 points, 1.3 fewer than this game's set over/under.

 Maryland Stats and Trends

-- In Maryland's 12 games this season, it has four wins against the spread.
+- Maryland has played 12 games, with four wins against the spread.

-- This season, the Terrapins have an against the spread record of 3-2 in their five games as a favorite of 1 point or more.
+- The Terrapins have an ATS record of 3-2 in their five games as a favorite of 1 point or more so far this season.

-- Maryland's games this year have eclipsed the over/under seven times in 12 opportunities (58.3%).
+- Maryland has hit the over in 58.3% of its opportunities this year (seven times over 12 games with a set point total).

-- Maryland is 4-1 against the spread and 5-0 overall in games when it scores more than 22.9 points.
+- When Maryland puts up more than 22.9 points, it is 4-1 against the spread and 5-0 overall.

 - When Maryland picks up over 384.3 yards, the team is 4-4 against the spread and 6-2 overall.

-- The Terrapins have turned the ball over 17 times this season, three more turnovers than the Hokies have forced (14).
+- The Terrapins have turned the ball over three more times (17 total) than the Hokies have forced a turnover (14) this season.

 - Find the latest spread and moneyline odds for Maryland at SISportsbook.